Zinc and Mineral Cofactors for Dogs

-• Mineral cofactors are small nutrients that help the body deliver a well-kept look: smooth coat lay, comfortable skin, and tidy nails.
+• What they do: mineral cofactors are the small nutrients that help deliver a well-kept look — smooth coat, comfortable skin, and strong nails.

-• Balance beats intensity: trace minerals interact, and stacking products can create the opposite of the polished result you want.
+• Balance beats more: trace minerals compete for absorption, so stacking products can create the opposite of the polished result you want.

 Mineral Cofactors That Make a Dog Look Well-kept Every Day

-Among the trace minerals, zinc earns special attention because it’s closely tied to the “presentation layer” of canine wellness: keratin structure, skin turnover, and the look of a healthy sheen.
-Adult dogs need balanced minerals and trace elements, and the form and source can change how well they’re absorbed (Dillitzer N, 2011).
-That’s why the conversation isn’t only about adding more—it’s about choosing mineral cofactors for dogs nutrition that are thoughtfully paired, gentle, and designed for visible care.
+Among the trace minerals, zinc earns special attention because it's tied to the “presentation layer” of canine wellness: keratin structure, skin turnover, and the look of a healthy sheen.
+Adult dogs need balanced minerals, and the form and source change how well they're absorbed (Dillitzer N, 2011) — which is why this isn't about adding more, but about choosing cofactors that are thoughtfully paired and gentle.

 What Mineral Cofactors Are and Why Owners Notice the Difference